 Classic Sailing directors Adam and Debbie took our Christmas Holiday on Oosterschelde in Cape Verde Christmas 2011 and have been raving about Cape Verde ever since.
 Read about our favourite walk from crater to sea on Sao Antao, a banquet of 6 courses whilst at sea, music and dancing in Mindelo for New Year, local meals like Catchpa Stew and the hospitality of the locals.

 Impressive three masted topsail schooner Oosterschelde is our Cape Verde specialist.
-Oosterscheldewas in the Antarctic for the winter of 2013 - 2014, but will return to her usual winter home in the Cape Verde islands, this year (Dec 2014).
-This will be her 5th season island hopping and exploring this stunning archipelago.
+This will be her 7th season island hopping and exploring this stunning archipelago.
 She originally decided to over winter in Cabo Verde as the husband of a past Captain of Oosterschelde was a Cape Verdean, and the ship had visited the isles on her first circumnavigation of the world in 1996 and thought they were a bit of an unknown treasure.